istio/istio.io/content/en/docs/ops/integrations/certmanager/index.md

   - /docs/examples/advanced-gateways/ingress-certmgr/
 ---

 [cert-manager](https://cert-manager.io/) is a tool that automates certificate management.
-This can be integrated with Istio gateways to manage TLS certificates
+This can be integrated with Istio gateways to manage TLS certificates.

 ## Configuration